If you're having trouble using OpenLDAP, get onto the OpenLDAP-Software mailing list, or:

 After reading through the above sections and before e-mailing the OpenLDAP lists, you might want to try out some of the following to track down the cause of your problems:

-- Loglevel 256 is generally a good first loglevel to try for getting information useful to list members on issues.
+- A loglevel of stats (256) is generally a good first loglevel to use for getting information useful to list members on issues.
 This is the default loglevel if none is configured.

 - Running slapd -d -1 can often track down fairly simple issues, such as missing schemas and incorrect file permissions for the slapd user to things like certs